2025–26 Colorado Buffaloes women's basketball team

-The 2025–26 Colorado Buffaloes women's basketball team represents the University of Colorado Boulder during the 2025–26 NCAA Division I women's basketball season.
-The Buffaloes are by tenth year head coach JR Payne and play their home games at the CU Events Center.
-This season is Colorado's second season as members of the Big 12 Conference since 2011 after they rejoined the conference in August 2024.
+The 2025–26 Colorado Buffaloes women's basketball team represented the University of Colorado Boulder during the 2025–26 NCAA Division I women's basketball season.
+The Buffaloes, led by tenth year head coach JR Payne, played their home games at the CU Events Center.
+This was Colorado's second season as members of the Big 12 Conference since 2011, after rejoining the conference in August 2024.

 Previous season

 The Buffaloes finished the season 21–13, 9–9 in Big 12 play to finish in ninth place.
-They defeated Houston in the First Round of the Big 12 women's tournament and Arizona in the second round before losing to TCU in the quarterfinals.
-They received an at-large bid to the WBIT as an No. 1 seed in the Colorado Bracket where they defeated Southeastern Louisiana in the First Round before losing in the second round to Gonzaga.
+They defeated Houston in the first round of the Big 12 women's tournament and Arizona in the second round, before losing to TCU in the quarterfinals.
+They received an at-large bid to the WBIT as a No. 1 seed in the Colorado Bracket, where they defeated Southeastern Louisiana in the first round, before losing in the second round to Gonzaga.